Photo taken on qualification day. I was kind of a brute in those days

 After Taps sounded and it was time for lights out the fire watch came to my bunk and said the DI’s wanted to see me in the duty hut.
 He also told me that when I got there I was not to pound on the door, but just walk in.
 As I approached the door Valdez motioned me inside.

 “Remain at attention and don't say a word until I tell you to Tillett.”

 I stood as silent and still as Lot's wife, while wondering what was about to happen to me.
-Every other time I was alone in the duty hut, bad things happened to me.
+Every other time I was alone in the duty hut, bad things happened.

-“Tillett you did a great job out there today, you had the highest pre-qual score that any of us has ever seen a recruit get, and we assume you will do equally well tomorrow.
+“Tillett you did a great job out there today.
+You had the highest pre-qual score that any of us has ever seen by a recruit, and we assume you will do equally well tomorrow.
 You should have no trouble qualifying as expert” “Are you nervous about tomorrow?”